yababay/family-calendar/README.md

 sudo systemctl status family-calendar.service
 ```

-You will see the lines wiht such one:
+You will see several lines wiht such one among them:

 ```
 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code CLPCFM82A to authenticate.
 ```

 Fullfill this instruction, and your service is ready to play ringtones according with your Outlook Calendar schedule.
 Of course, your audiodevices must be set up.
-It can be needed to edit settings in alsa directory, but perhaps all will work instantly.
+Perhaps It will be needed to edit settings in alsa directory, but I belive that all will work instantly.